 Have you ever thought of donating your car to charity – yep, it’s a thing!

-Simply contact an organisation who help with donating cars to charity, and they’ll arrange to come and collect it for free.
+Simply contact an organisation that help with donating cars to charity, and they’ll arrange to come and collect it for free.

 Depending on its condition, it’ll either be auctioned or scrapped, and the proceeds will go to the charity of your choice.